lordhaywire/mechwarrior5m/README.md

 I have compiled all the Steam mods into this [collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2923486435).
 All you need to do is subscribe to all of them in the list.

-For the other Nexus Mod ones you can just download all of them from this repository and dump them into your mods folder for Mech Warrior.
+The others are on Nexus mod.
+Just download them from the links and drop the extracted files into your mods folder.

 ## Steam Workshop